Maasai Mara National Reserve

 Maasai Mara National Reserve Park Entry Fee

-New Maasai Mara Park Entry Fee Structure:
+New Masai Mara Park Entry Fee Structure:

 Effective from January 1st, 2024, the updated entry fee structure is designed to accommodate two distinct travel seasons: January 1st to June 30th and July 1st to December 31st.
 For non-residents, the revised fees are delineated as follows:

-Maasai Mara Non-Residents Park Fees
+Masai Mara Non-Residents Park Fees

 (Accommodated inside or outside the Park) – Per Day